Revolutionary War Era

 |Penn's Treaty With the Indians By Benjamin West|

 So, although Tammany was originally a Philadelphia creation perfected by New York, it continued to have connections to Aaron Burr in early days, and Philadelphia machine politics later on.
-But of course for seventy five years, around here it was Republican.
+But of course for seventy-five years, around here it seemed Republican.

 |Constitutional Convention 1787|

 TRUE, George Washington was the presiding officer of the Constitutional Convention.
 But Pennsylvania was the host delegation, so the role of presiding host should have fallen to Benjamin Franklin, the President of Pennsylvania.
 However, Franklin was getting elderly and turned the job over to Robert Morris, who among other things was rich enough to host some necessary parties.
 The rules of decorum at that time thus kept Washington and Morris out of the floor debates.
 The proceedings were, in any event, kept the secret, so occasional frowns or encouraging smiles are not recorded for history.